-Implementation GAP / Implementation impediments Initiatives und proposals lertaken/new +/- almost but not fully i Currently, knowledge of this issue is not great, with the exception of those directly involved in applied research.
+Implementation GAP / Implementation impediments Initiatives undertaken/new proposals +/- almost but not fully i Currently, knowledge of this issue is not great, with the exception of those directly involved in applied research.
 According to the results of the HRS4R questionnaire, only 16% (29/181) of all respondents are fully aware of the regulations for the protection of intellectual property.
 The field of intellectual property is regulated in the Czech Republic by Act No. 121/2000 Coll., on copyright and related rights (Copyright Act).
 Ensuring the protection and rights of intellectual property is dealt with by Instruction of the Academic Council of the Czech Academy of Sciences No. 3 of 19 June 2018, on the registration of objects protected by intellectual property rights and their use.
 The IMIC keeps records of patent applications, patents, working designs, etc. and has established a Technology Transfer Department.
-25% of all respondents to the HRS4R questionnaire expressed an interest in training in the field of intellectual property rights. intellectual pro introduced for a IMIC.
-These w ars on the theme of perty rights will be all researchers of the ill be serviced by the hnology Transfer 2.
-Co-authorship Implementation GAP / Implementation impediments Initiatives undertaken/new proposals The IMIC is a multidisciplinary institute with extensive domestic and international co-operation.
-Co-authorship of theses is a matter of course at the Institute, it is supported, among other things, by the Director's Award for the best journal papers created at the Institute in co-authorship with another institution.
-The results of the HRS4R questionnaire show that, in the last five years, 91% (164/181) of respondents did not have a problem with their co-authorship of an article in the IF magazine.
-Only two per cent of respondents (4/181) reported that the publication with which they corresponded had an author whose authorship was omitted.
-The current internal regulations do not restrict co-authorship in any way; nor are restrictions expected in the future.
-Authorship is governed by the ethical principles of scientific work and is defined in the Code of Ethics of the Czech Academy of Sciences.
-Inclusion of the topic in the IMIC Code of Ethics.
+25% of all respondents to the HRS4R questionnaire expressed an interest in training in the field of intellectual property rights.
+1. Annual professional lectures/seminars on the theme of intellectual property rights will be introduced for all researchers of the IMIC.
+These will be serviced by the staff of the Technology Transfer Department and by external companies.
+(E.g. Actions 17, 26, 27).